Ningi, Nigeria

 Ningi is a town, a local government area, and an emirate in Bauchi State, Nigeria.
-The Ningi emirate comprises two local government areas, Ningi and Warji, with a combined area of 5,250 km^{2} and a population of 501,912 according to the 2006 Census.
-The Ningi local government area covers an area of 4,625 km^{2} with a population of 387,192 at the 2006 Census.
+The Ningi emirate comprises two local government areas, Ningi and Warji, with a combined area of 5250 km2 and a population of 501,912 according to the 2006 Census.
+The Ningi local government area covers an area of 4,625 km2 with a population of 387,192 at the 2006 Census.
 The area is inhabited mostly by Hausa people, Duwa, Ningawa.
 Yunusa Muhammadu Danyaya was the longest Emir to reign who ascended the throne from 1978 until his death on 25 August 2024.